As published in Issue #2 of MOO Magazine

 STORY BEHIND THE STORY

-As you can see, this wasn’t the greatest interview.
+This wasn’t the greatest interview.
 While I loved Dookie, I didn’t have a background in any sort of punk music.
 I grew up in the suburbs in a middle-class family.
 There was really no connection between me and the guys in Green Day – we came from different backgrounds and experiences and I was still young enough in my career that I didn’t have the seasoning that I’d develop as the years passed.

 The show at Peabody’s was crazy.
 Not sure of the venue’s capacity but I would guess it was no more than 400.
 In the early ’90s, it hosted so many bands that would go on and become huge.
 I actually saw Pearl Jam there playing a makeup date after they had to postpone the original date to hop on the Red Hot Chili Peppers / Smashing Pumpkins tour in 1991.
 And, later in ’94, Green Day wound up headlining a radio show at Blossom Music Center which holds 23,000 people.
 That might have been the quickest I’ve ever seen a band go from small club headliner to large outdoor amphitheater headliner.